MortezaBashsiz/nipo/README.md

 Nipo is going to be a powerful, fast, multi-thread and in-memory key-value database, written by GO.
 With several mathematical and aggregation functionalities on batch of keys and values.

+# Config file
+## listen
+At this section you can configure your server side listen IP and PORT, currently only TCP is allowed.

+## log
+At this section you can configure your server side log configuration.

+## users
+At this section you can configure the users and accesses to use commands and keys.
+- For keys use regex with delimiter "||".
+- For commands use lowercase with delimiter "||".

 # Features
-## login
-You need to login with username and password which you configured at your config file for openning your connection.

 ## set
 which provides you defining your key & value

 Syntax : `set key value`

 **Notes** :
 - The key could be any string without space or tab